freegeek-pdx/fgwebsite/plugins/really-simple-captcha/README.txt

 Contributors: takayukister
 Donate link: http://pledgie.com/campaigns/3259
 Tags: captcha
-Requires at least: 2.2
+Requires at least: 2.8
-Tested up to: 2.7.1
+Tested up to: 2.8.5
-Stable tag: 1.0
+Stable tag: 1.1

 Really Simple CAPTCHA is a CAPTCHA module intended to be called from other plugins.
 It is originally created for my Contact Form 7 plugin.

 == Description ==

 Really Simple CAPTCHA does not work alone and is intended to work with other plugins.
-It is originally created for Contact Form 7, however, you can use it with your own plugin.
+It is originally created for [Contact Form 7](http://contactform7.com/), however, you can use it with your own plugin.

 Note: This product is "really simple" as its name suggests, i.e., it is not strongly secure.
 If you need perfect security, you should try other solutions.